nellieangelova/DNTAW/README.md

 **C. TransGM**

-> Transcriptome Gene Matrix (TransGM) is an image suitable for larger analysis.
-It contains both SQTQ and TransA analyses, and adds extra steps, which are an alignment and abundance estimation through Bowtie2 and RSEM, and a Gene Matrix construction through the latter.
+> Transcriptome Gene Matrix (TransGM) is an image suitable for larger analyses.
+It contains both SQTQ and TransA parts, and adds extra steps, which are an alignment and abundance estimation through Bowtie2 and RSEM, and a Gene Matrix construction through the latter, that can be later used for a downstream analyses as suitable (e.g. Differential Expression).
 Here are the main tools used by the pipeline, and all the results the image is spawning:

 1. One directory called *Assembly*, which contains:
 * A directory named *Trinity*, which holds the final assembly called *Trinity.fasta* and several side files generated through Trinity during assembling and through Rsem and Bowtie2 in a later alignment and abundance estimation.
 * A txt file called *Stats.txt* with informations about the assembly's statistics.
 * A directory called *Busco_Results* with the BUSCO's spawned files and results during quality checking.
 * A directory of the lineage downloaded and used for BUSCO analysis in both untared and tar forms.
-* A directory called Rsem with the results of the alignment and abundance estimation for each sample.
+* A directory called *Rsem* with the results of the alignment and abundance estimation for each sample.
-2. One directory called Gene_Matrix with the constructed gene matrix through Rsem and side files.
+2. One directory called *Gene_Matrix* with the constructed gene matrix and some side files.

 | Tools       | Description        | Version |